juanlanuza/ossec-wazuh/extensions/virustotal/README.md

 ##Instalation

-	VirusTotal devel for OSSEC requires you to have previously installed OSSEC as your manager and have root permitions on your System.
+	VirusTotal devel for OSSEC requires you to have previously installed OSSEC as your manager and have root permissions on your System.
 You can download and install it following these instruction.

-	It is also needed to have intaled Python 2.7+, and at least join to VirusTotal Community, in this case you will have a limited check aginst VirusTotal DB of 15 minuts to avoid this you will need to have a VirusTotal Premium account
+	It is also needed to have instaled Python 2.7+, and at least join to VirusTotal Community, in this case you will have a limited check aginst VirusTotal DB of 15 minutes to avoid this you will need to have a VirusTotal Premium account

 	#Python packages